Atatürk Cultural Center: The old complex

 Over the summer, the AKM hosted the Istanbul Arts and Culture Festival.

-The New Building
+The new building

-After it had been empty for ten years, demolition work ready for the construction of a new building to replace the original AKM began on 13 February 2018.
-The work was completed on 30 May 2018.
+After it had been empty for ten years since 2008, demolition works of the original AKM building began on 13 February 2018, for the purpose of rebuilding it.
+The demolition works were completed on 30 May 2018.
 On 10 February 2019, construction of the new complex began with a groundbreaking ceremony attended by President Recep Tayyip Erdoğan.
-The new Cultural Center is made up of five sections having a total area of 95000 m2.
-It features a theatre, cinema and concert halls, an exhibition center, a convention hall, a library, a museum, an art gallery, cafés and restaurants.
-The architect was Murat Tabanlıoğlu, the son of Hayati Tabanlıoğlu, who had designed the original AKM.
-Construction cost ₺850 million (approx. US$162 million).
+The new Cultural Center consists of five sections, with a total area of 95000 m2.
+It features a theatre, cinema, concert halls, an exhibition center, a convention hall, Vitali Hakko Creative Industries Library, a museum, an art gallery, a Paşabahçe art glass store, cafés, and restaurants.
+The new building was designed by Murat Tabanlıoğlu, the son of Hayati Tabanlıoğlu, who had designed the original AKM building.
+Construction works cost ₺850 million (approx. US$162 million).